Conference schedule

 4 – 5:45 pm

-Enjoy an ice cream break and participate in your association’s Business Meeting.
-The agenda includes items such as the election of AWC’s Officers and Board of Directors, and adoption of the Statement of Policy.
-If you are a voting delegate, please plan to attend in person or online to cast your jurisdiction’s vote.
+Enjoy an ice cream break and participate in your association’s Annual Meeting.
+The agenda includes items such as the election of AWC’s Officers and Board of Directors.
+If you are a voting delegate, please plan to attend in person or online to cast your vote.

 5:45 – 7 pm